kkapadia10/JFLEX/README.md

 # JFLEX
 Code for JFLEX: creates code to make reciepts.
+Create more detailed readme.